-- Testing.
+- 1. Testing.
 Employees may be required to submit to substance testing, which might include (but is not necessarily limited to) urinalysis, blood, breath, hair, or similar tests, as provided below: - a.
-All employees will be required to pass a pre-employment substance test prior to becoming a full-time, Kent Companies employee. - b.
+All employees will be required to pass a pre-employment substance test prior to becoming a full-time, Kent Companies employee.

+- b.
 A substance test may be required where any Kent Companies manager, supervisor, foreman, or officer acquires Reasonable Suspicion of any violation of this Policy. - c.
+All employees receiving medical treatment at either a med center or emergency room for a job-related injury or sickness will be tested for drugs and/or alcohol.
 Any employee involved in an accident, injury or near-miss accident where there is reasonable basis for believing the employee's judgment or lack of judgment may have contributed to the incident will be required to submit for a substance test. - d.
 The Company will maintain a pool of all active Kent Companies employees and once each month or as the Company determines, a percentage of the pool's eligible employee names will randomly be drawn.
 Those selected employees will be required to submit to testing as directed by the Company. - e.
-Substance testing will be performed as otherwise required by law. - f.
-Substance testing as part of jobsite contact requirements. - 2.
+Substance testing will be performed as otherwise required by law. - 2.
 Investigations.
 Any Kent Companies employee's personal property is subject to search if Kent Companies acquires Reasonable Suspicion of any violation of this Policy.
 The Company reserves the right to inspect the contents of any Company property being used by any employee at any time.
 Searches will be conducted with all due regard for the personal privacy of each employee and the integrity of the searching or testing process. - 3.
 Authorized Use of Prescribed Medications.
 Employees working while under the care of a qualified medical practitioner who have been prescribed the use of a prescription drug to treat any medical condition will be allowed to work on Kent Companies' job sites if Kent Companies determines that the medication will not inhibit the employee's ability to perform his or her regular assigned duties safely and efficiently, and if the employee's use of such medication is consistent with both the instructions of his qualified medical practitioner and all other requirements provided by this Policy. - 4.
 DOT/CDL and Safety Sensitive Employees.
 Certain employees are required by applicable federal or state law to submit to certain special requirements by virtue of their maintenance of a commercial driver's license ("CDL"), because they operate heavy equipment (i.e.; trucks, cranes, lifts, loaders, and earth moving equipment) as a condition of their jobs, or because their job is covered by or regulated by the federal Department of Transportation ("DOT").
 Further, certain other employees perform specific jobs which have been designated by Kent Companies as "safety sensitive" positions.
 DOT/CDL-covered employees and Safety Sensitive Employees are expected to comply with the terms of this Policy, but may have additional terms and conditions of employment related to substance use or testing beyond the requirements of this Policy.
 If there is any conflict between the terms of this Policy and the terms of Kent Companies' DOT/CDL or Safety Sensitive Employee Policy, employees should speak with a supervisor to ensure that they are complying with the correct policy.